cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

   - __Although a class can implement an interface, a class cannot extend an interface.
 Likewise, whereas an interface can extend another interface, an interface cannot implement another interface.__

 - Abstract Methods and Multiple Inheritance
-  - __what will happen if you defi ne a class that inherits from two interfaces that contain the same abstract method ?__
+  - __what will happen if you define a class that inherits from two interfaces that contain the same abstract method ?__
   - Remember that interface methods are abstract and define the “behavior” that the class implementing the interface must have.
 If two abstract interface methods have identical behaviors — or have same method signature— creating a class that implements one of the two methods automatically implements the second method.
 In this manner, the interface methods are considered *duplicates* since they have the same signature.
   - __What happens if the two methods have different signatures?__
   - If the method name is the same but the input parameters are different, there is no confl ict because this is considered a method overload.
   - if the method name and input parameters are the same but the return types are different between the two methods, the class or interface attempting to inherit both interfaces will not compile.
     - The reason the code doesn’t compile has less to do with interfaces and more to do with class design.
-    - It is not possible in Java to defi ne two methods in a class with the same name and input parameters but different return types.
+    - It is not possible in Java to define two methods in a class with the same name and input parameters but different return types.

 - Interface Variables
   - two interface variables rules: